yasith46/yasith46/README.md

 - 👋 Hi, I’m @yasith46
-- 👀 I’m interested in Hardware Design, Embedded Systems, IoT and Machine Learning
+- 👀 I’m interested in Digital Systems Design, Embedded Systems, IoT and Machine Learning
 - 🌱 I’m currently learning Electronic and Telecommunications Engineering at University of Moratuwa, Sri Lanka
 - 💞️ I’m looking to collaborate on Digital Systems Designs, Embedded Systems and IoT related projects
 - 📫 How to reach me: Shoot me an email at yasithudana3@gmail.com or send me a Twitter DM at [@heyimyudi](https://twitter.com/heyimyudi)